What is the Rule of Law?

 - No person should be arbitrarily arrested, imprisoned, or deprived of their property

-- Punishment is determined by a Court and people can only be punished in accordance with the law.
+- Punishment is determined by a Court and people can only be punished in accordance with the law

 The Magna Carta ensured the King was no longer above the law, people were ruled by the law and the law alone, there was a qualified Independent Judiciary, confidence in Fair Process, and the law was known by all.

-Judge Culver of the District Court of NSW outlines the essential features of the rule of law and then illustrates what a society looks like without the rule of law in action.
 Her Honour outlines a fictional case of an overseas tourist being given a package by a stranger.
 She looks at differing treatment by the police and courts depending on whether the country has the rule of law and how that impacts the accused’s access to justice.

 Rule of Law Video